Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 Learning how to say no can mean saying 'maybe' more often.

-Then at the end of a well-planned week you find you have said YES so often to the needs of others and have done very little of what you really wanted to get done for yourself.
+Not saying NO can mean that a person can find they have said YES so often to the needs of others they have done very little of what they really wanted to get done themselves.

-So lets' discuss some ways of how to say NO to yourself (yes yourself) and others, avoid overwhelm and ramp up your refusal skills.
+So lets' discuss some ways of how to say NO firmly without giving offence.

-There are ways of saying NO that can put the requester offside.
+There are ways of saying NO that can harm relationships and/or cause offence.
 And there are ways of saying NO so elegantly, that the person does not feel put out that they have been refused.
+These strategies can be used both with family and at work.

 1. Take your time before answering a request 'Yes' or 'No':